VaclavElias/stride-website-next/wiki/Eleventy.md

 - `appsettings.json` - ASP.NET Core configuration file
 - `Program.cs` - ASP.NET Core startup file
 - `web.config` - Configuration file for IIS deployement
-- `web.Release.config` - Configuration file for ASP.NET Core deployement
+- `web.Release.config` - Configuration file for Windows ASP.NET Core deployement

 **Note:** This project includes ASP.NET Core solution and files, as they can be used seamlessly with Eleventy.
 Read more about this in our [Installation](Installation#asp-net-core) section.